 Student Progress: How many 8th grade students progress through grades 9 to 12, and among these students, how many:

-• Enroll in Texas higher education within six years of high school graduation?
+- Enroll in Texas higher education within six years of high school graduation, or enroll out of state?

 Education Milestones: How many Texas high school graduates enroll in higher education within the state and go on to complete a degree or credential?
 How many students start at a two-year college, then transfer and complete a four-year degree?